HawaiiTravel Guide

 Where to stay in Hawaii?

-Working out where to stay in Hawaii is all part of the vacation fun, with each major island offering an array of accommodation options.
+Working out where to stay in Hawaii is all part of the holiday fun, with each major island offering an array of accommodation options.
 If you’re after a cosmopolitan vibrancy, Waikiki is one of the best places to stay in Hawaii.
 There's a lot more to choose from beyond this famous beach, with the island of Oahu presenting plenty of accommodation options too.
 If luxury is the priority, Maui gives you five-star resorts with a laidback feel.
 The Big Island’s accommodation centres around the major tourism destination of Kailua-Kona and the volcanic area of Hilo.
 Kauai Island also has accommodation for every budget, depending on where you'd like to stay.

 Waikiki enjoys enduring popularity, and why wouldn't you want to stay with travellers from all over the world in this renowned destination?
 It's got a unique vibrancy and lively ambience and offers budget accommodation and big names alike.
 In fact, Waikiki has a variety of accommodation styles, but perhaps the most recognised are the high-rise waterfront hotels of premier brands like Hyatt, Hilton, Sheraton, Marriott, and Outrigger.